oznogon/gattaibushido-public/rules/03_basic_play.md

 Once the Pilot makes her play, Coach reveals the Threshold card.
 Compare the Pilot's Play to the Threshold, with final results as follows:

-If **the Pilot's card is *higher*,** then the player achieves a **"Yes, and..."** result.
+If **the Pilot's card value is *higher*,** then the player achieves a **"Yes, and..."** result.
 The Pilot succeeds at the intended task, and gets to narrate some additional boon as well!

 **In any other outcome,** the Pilot gets to choose one of the following three options: